tbenthomas/Yelp_Analysis/README.md

-# Yelp_Analysis
-Analysis of 10 GB of Yelp Reviews leveraging Pyspark and AWS EMR
+# Analysis of 10 GB of Yelp Reviews leveraging Pyspark and AWS EMR

 This project leverages AWS EMR and a pyspark Jupyter Notebook to analyze 10 GB of Yelp Review Data.